ainsleys/derivadex-api-docs/source/includes/main.md

 }
 ```

-You can place new orders by specifying specific attributes in the `Order` command's request payload.
+You can place new orders by specifying specific attributes in the `Order` command"s request payload.
 These requests are subject to a set of validations.

 type | field | description
 ------ | ---- | -------
 string | t | Command type, which in this case will be `Order`
 dict | c | Command contents containing the order being placed
-address_s | c.traderAddress | Trader's Ethereum address (same as the one that facilitated the deposit)
+address_s | c.traderAddress | Trader"s Ethereum address (same as the one that facilitated the deposit)
 string  | c.symbol | Name of the market to trade.
 Currently, this is limited to `ETHPERP`, but new symbols are coming soon!
 string | c.strategy | Name of the cross-margined strategy this trade belongs to.
 Currently, this is limited to the default `main` strategy, but support for multiple strategies is coming soon!
 string | c.side | Side of trade, either `Bid` (buy/long) or an `Ask` (sell/short)
 string | c.orderType | Order type, either `Limit` or `Market`.
 Other order types coming soon!
-bytes32_s | cc.nonce | An incrementing numeric identifier for this request that is unique per user for all time
+bytes32_s | c.nonce | An incrementing numeric identifier for this request that is unique per user for all time
 decimal | c.amount | The order amount/size requested
 decimal | c.price | The order price (If `orderType` is `Market`, this must be set to `0`)
 decimal | c.stopPrice | Currently, always set to `0` as stops are not implemented.
 bytes_s | c.signature | EIP-712 signature of the order placement intent

-To be more explicit, all of these fields must be passed in, even if not all of the fields apply due to certain functionalities not currently implemented (i.e. stops) or the fact that prices aren't applicable in the case of market orders.
+To be more explicit, all of these fields must be passed in, even if not all of the fields apply due to certain functionalities not currently implemented (i.e. stops) or the fact that prices aren"t applicable in the case of market orders.
 Please follow the guidelines specified in the table above around these conditions.

 ### Response